amirrajan/mokepon/readme.md

 ## JavaScript to ClojureScript

-Here are some examples of how to tally translate ES2016 + JSX to ClojureScript + Sablono.
+Here are some examples of how to translate ES2016 + JSX to ClojureScript + Sablono.

 ## Defining a Function